Logistics of Teaching Large Courses: Part 10. zooming back out - parting thoughts

 Your students aren't you: You got this job because you made it through over a decade of higher education and became hyper-specialized in an area of research.
 The hundreds of students in your classes are probably coming from a very different place and time.
 Most have barely entered adulthood, and it's their first time being hundreds or thousands of miles away from home.
 And some are the first members of their extended families to even go to college.
 Try to be aware of the hidden challenges that your students might face.
 On one hand, it's impossible to scale to a large course without having a strictly-defined set of policies, and you can't make personal accommodations for every student.
 On the other hand, it's important to recognize when you need to empathize with individual needs.
 It's not easy, but it's important!

 Always be improving: Not everything will go according to plan, so don't be so hard on yourself.
-In addition to writing postmortem notes for this course, keep a running diary of general teaching notes that transcend individual courses.
+In addition to updating your postmortem notes for this course, keep a running diary of general teaching notes that transcend individual courses.
 Reviewing these notes will help you identify what gets you the most upset or anxious while teaching.
 Then try to make things better next term.
 You don't need to try to improve everything about your course all at once, or else it will overwhelm you.
 Pick a small set of targets to improve next time, and focus on those.
 Each year you'll get better and better, and soon you'll be a seasoned instructor.

 Humanizing the large-course experience: You're probably reading this series since you need to teach large courses, where “large” may mean 50 students, or 150, or even 500 students.
 Despite the known educational benefits of small classes, the reality of higher education today—especially in in-demand fields—is that class sizes are growing larger and larger.
 Given this reality, how can you humanize the large-course experience for your students so that you're providing greater value than if they had been learning online?
 What unique value are you adding as a real-life professor?
 How can you give the highest-achieving students the opportunities to get more deeply engaged while also serving the majority of students who just want to get through the course?
 To me, this wide variance in student expectations is a huge challenge but also an opportunity for meaningful impact.
 I don't have any answers here, but I think these are important questions.